WhiteboxHub/project-linkedin-extract-and-connect/README.md

 2️⃣ connections.py
 Reads logs/extracted_contacts.csv for LinkedIn profile URLs

-Reads your custom message from:
+Reads your custom message from and also how many emails we have to fetch mention over there:
 ```
-messages/message.txt
+in config.ymal
 ```